Azure/ResourceModules/.github/PULL_REQUEST_TEMPLATE.md

-# Change
+# Description

-***Feel free to remove this sample text***
 >Thank you for your contribution !

-Please include a summary of the change and which issue is fixed.
+> Please include a summary of the change and which issue is fixed.
-Please also include the context.
+> Please also include the context.
-List any dependencies that are required for this change.
+> List any dependencies that are required for this change.

-### Pipeline references (for module/pipeline changes)
+## Pipeline references
+> For module/pipeline changes

 | Pipeline |
 | - |
 | |

-## Type of Change
+# Type of Change

 Please delete options that are not relevant.